Comparing cosmic shear nulling methods for Stage-IV surveys: Nulling Methods

-with $\hat{q}^a(\chi)$ the corresponding transformed lensing window function. $N$ here is the number of tomographic bins.
+where $N$ is the number of tomographic bins and $f_i^a$ are the BNT transform coefficients.
 The transformation only acts on the tomographic bin space (mapping indices $i$ to transformed indices $a$), leaving the angular space unchanged.
-The transformed shear power spectrum is denoted $\hat{C}_{\ell,\gamma \gamma}^{ab}$.

 The coefficients $f_i^a$ are chosen as the solutions to the algebraic equations

 With these choices of coefficients, the BNT transform aims to localise the lensing kernel such that cross-correlations between tomographic bins that are not directly next to one another are suppressed, with